jellydn/blog/posts/til-40-how-to-set-up-folding-in-neovim.md

     - ufo
     - preview
 author: Dung Huynh
-hero_image: '/static/til.jpeg'
+hero_image: /static/til.jpeg
 title: 'TIL #40 - How to Set Up Folding in Neovim'
-description: How to setup folding on Neovim, including support preview the fold
+description: 'How to setup folding on Neovim, including support preview the fold'
+_template: post
 ---

 In this post, I will guide you through the process of setting up folding in Neovim using Nvim UFO (kevinhwang91/nvim-ufo) and fold-preview.nvim plugins.
 Follow the steps below: